nas256/ece3400_team13/labs/milestone3.md

 ### Matlab Graphics

 To represent our maze graphically, we drew a 4x5 grid of rectangles and displayed it in a MATLAB figure.
-We encoded this grid as a 4x5 matrix maze, with the value of the matrix representing the status of that location - 1 for unvisited, .5 for visited, 0 for the robot’s current location.
-We then displayed the status of each grid by MATLAB’s colormap function and the following color coding, updating colors on each step in the DFS:
+We encoded this grid as a 4x5 matrix maze, with the value of the matrix representing the status of that location: 1 for unvisited, .5 for visited, 0 for the robot’s current location.
+We then displayed the status of each grid by MATLAB’s colormap function and the following color coding, updating colors on each step in the DFS.

 Our grid starts out with every location unvisited (every square is white, and the value in maze is 1).
 Whenever our robot leaves a square, we change that location’s value in maze to 0.5, and the new square our robot moves to is updated to 0.
 Then we redraw the maze based on the updated matrix with our redraw function: